-The recommendations that have been put forward by the 40 informal carers:
+The following recommendations have been put forward by the 40 informal carers:

-- To explicitly acknowledge the informal carer's expertise and knowledge of the person they are looking after as part of building a carer's confidence and resilience - 2.
-To support the informal carers' own health and well-being.
-Talk about and offer information and support around the carer's need.
-Carers often think that their health needs are secondary to those of the person they assist.
-Their levels of stress are alarming, and some were crying out for counseling.
-Their psychological strain should be addressed with

-- support, counseling, and/or cognitive-behavior interventions. - 3.
-Better identification and signposting.
-An over reliance on "self-identifying" means many continue to miss out on vital support services, which they have a right to as careers. - 4.
-Need for simplification of forms. - 5.
-Need for training.
+- To explicitly acknowledge informal carer's expertise and knowledge of the person they are looking after as part of building a carer's confidence and resilience. - To support the informal carers' own health and well-being. - Talk about and offer information and support around the carer's needs.
+Carers often think that their health needs are secondary to those of the person they assist. - Their levels of stress are alarming, and some were crying out for counselling.
+Their psychological strain should be addressed with support, counselling, and/or cognitive-behaviour interventions. - Better identification and signposting.
+An over reliance on "self-identifying" means many continue to miss out on vital support services which they have a right to as carers. - · Need for simplification of forms. - Need for training.
 Informal carers requested access to training to enable them to perform their role better.
-Training suggested by participants in this study included training in raising confidence, First Aid, moving and handling. - 6.
-To improve the taxi service that is currently being run out of a call centre based in Scotland.
-Those taking the calls have no local knowledge and drivers often do not understand the needs of the passengers with care needs, mobility issues etc. - 7.
-Financial help for Carers.
+Training suggested by participants in this study included training in raising confidence, First Aid, moving and handling. - To improve the taxi service that is currently being run out of a call centre based in Scotland.
+Those taking the calls have no local knowledge and drivers often do not understand the needs of the passengers with care needs, mobility issues etc. - Financial help for carers.
 The financial burdens often put informal carers into a precarious situation, despite their role within the local and wider economy.
 Informal careers should be given extra financial help, failing to do so; can and does sometimes put the carer below the poverty line.

-Black Women's Health & Family Support - "How do Careers Find Out about Local services?"
+Black Women's Health and Family Support - "How do carers find out about local services?"

-BWHAFS is a community-embedded organisation which was created by local women of Somali heritage three decades ago.
-Its range of services include health advocacy for BAME, African and Somali-speaking women (many of whom are lone heads of households), their families and refugees.
-It supports on average 2,900 vulnerable service-users yearly.
+Black Women's Health and Family Support (BWHAFS) is a community-embedded organisation which was created by local women of Somali heritage three decades ago.
+Its range of services includes health advocacy for BAME, African and Somali-speaking women (many of whom are lone heads of households), their families and refugees.
+It supports on average 2,900 vulnerable service-users each year.

-BWHAFS noted a growing number of isolated older women, widows and carers who had no first-hand contact with the Borough's statutory or third sector services established to address their welfare, social and health care needs.
+BWHAFS noted a growing number of isolated older women, widows and carers who had no first-hand contact with the borough's statutory or third sector services established to address their welfare, social and health care needs.